jhoussay/SCEP/README.md

 - Add settings to allow hidden files and folders in breadcrumb bar address bar (linked to the file explorer equivalent setting ??)
 - Add history menu on backward / forward buttons
 - Middle click on backward / forward butttons opens a new tab
+- Middle click on breadcrumb button opens a new tab
 - Windows + Shift + E to set focus to a running SCEP instance and open a new tab

 Others :